maurobringolf/silicon/DOCUMENTATION/README.md

 * `verification-phases-timings.ods`: More precise timings for different verification phases, obtained using branch `timing-phases`
 * `function-axiom-lengths.csv`: Raw data of function axiom lengths (in SMT-lines) compared from fork to upstream
 * `function-axioms-examples`: Three example comparisons of function axioms between fork and upstream
+* `LanguageFeature.scala`: Some naive implementation of a rough feature selector I used for testing only subsets of Viper programs when my fork did not yet support the full language.